-Samuel Pepys Award Trust
+The Samuel Pepys Award

-The Samuel Pepys Award was established by the Club in 2001 as a biennial prize given for a publication that, in the opinion of the judges, “makes the greatest contribution to the understanding of Samuel Pepys, his times or his contemporaries in the interest of encouraging scholarship in this area and advancing the education of the public in his works”.
+The Samuel Pepys Award is a biennial prize established by the Club in 2001.
+It is given for a publication that, in the opinion of the judges, makes the greatest contribution to the understanding of Samuel Pepys, his times or his contemporaries in the interest of encouraging scholarship in this area and advancing the education of the public in his works.

 It was first presented in 2003 to mark the centenary of the Club and the tercentenary of Pepys’s death.

-Winners are presented with £2,000 and a specially commissioned medal designed by Philip Nathan in memory of Robert Latham, the co-editor of the definitive 11 volume edition of Pepys’s diary.
+Winners are presented with £2,000 and a specially commissioned medal in memory of Robert Latham, co-editor of the definitive 11 volume edition of Pepys's diary.

-We welcome submissions from publishers and authors whose publications fit the criteria above.
-The next Award will be made in 2025 for works published between 1 July 2023 and 30 June 2025.
+The next Award will be made in 2027 for works published between 1 July 2025 and 30 June 2027.
 Please contact Professor Will Pettigrew for further information: w.pettigrew@lancaster.ac.uk

 Previous winners

-- 2017 John Walter: Covenanting Citizens: The Protestant Oath and Popular Political Culture in the English Revolution
+2017 John Walter: Covenanting Citizens: The Protestant Oath and Popular Political Culture in the English Revolution

 Professor Eamon Duffy